nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

    :width: 350 px
    :name: fhwa_pile_length_distribution

-   Distribution of Pile Lengths in the *FHWA DFLTD v.2* Database
+   Distribution of Pile Lengths in the *FHWA DFLTD v.2*

 ..
 TODO: rephrase this paragraph